erikvanoosten/metrics-scala/docs/AvailableVersions.md

 To do this you can fix the Akka version in your project's build configuration.

 (****) Hdrhistogram is an optional dependency.

+The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.
+Both can probably be upgraded to a later (minor) release.